 - The plan summary booklet for each pension

-- Proof of your relationship (and that of your child(ren) to the plan participant.
+- Proof of your relationship (and that of your child or children) to the plan participant.

 The employee’s copy of the plan summary or the plan administrator (organization, committee person - responsible for overseeing the plan) will indicate whether the plan is a defined contribution or a defined benefit plan.
 The contact information will be in the front of the plan document.

 Alimony, Marital or Child Support – Another approach is to divide each benefit payment.
 This approach is often used when the participant has already begun to receive benefits and has an ongoing support obligation.
 Agreements usually specify a percentage and a time period.

-Other questions to be resolved include whether there are survivor benefits and, if so, will and how they be divided.
+Other questions to be resolved include whether there are survivor benefits, and, if so, will and how they be divided.

 Call your spouse’s employer to find out who administers the pension plan.
-Usually the human resources department will have that information.
+Usually, the human resources department will have that information.
 They are unlikely to give you any personal information over the phone, but you should be able to obtain the general contact information for the pension plan administrator.
 Ask the administrator how to handle the request.
 You should make the request in writing.
-They may require that your request be in writing and there may be a charge.
+They may require that your request be in writing, and there may be a charge.

 The plan administrator for your spouse’s employer (or former employer) can be the best source of information about the plan for potential “alternate payees” such as the plan participant’s spouse, child(ren) or other dependents.
 Ask for a copy of the summary plan description and a statement of the participant’s benefit entitlements.
-The Federal Department of Labor (DoL), which interprets the QDRO law, recommends that plan administrators provide this information.
-DoL notes that a plan administrator may require you to provide enough information to prove that you are making the request in connection with domestic relations or divorce case.
+The Federal Department of Labor (DOL), which interprets the QDRO law, recommends that plan administrators provide this information.
+DOL notes that a plan administrator may require you to provide enough information to prove that you are making the request in connection with domestic relations or divorce case.